The Finkler Question – Howard Jacobson

 A satirical novel where three British men reflect on what it means to be Jewish.

 ☁ “Julian Treslove is a professional lookalike, despite not looking like anyone in particular.
 His friend Sam Finkler is a philosopher, writer and television personality.
-Their former teacher, Libor Sevcik, is a Czechoslovakian more concerned with the wider world than with exam results.
+Their former teacher, Libor Sevcik, is a Czechoslovakian concerned about the world.

-One evening they dine at Libor’s grand, central London apartment, reminiscing about their lives and loves, but also what it means to be Jewish.
+One evening they dine at Libor’s central London apartment, reminiscing about their lives and discussing what it means to be Jewish.
 Julian is a recent convert and struggling with his new found identity.
-He considers Sam a total representation of Jewishness and so uses his surname to stand in for the word Jew, hence the book’s title.
+He considers Sam a total representation of Jewishness and uses his surname to stand in for the word Jew, hence the book’s title.

-On his way home, Julian hesitates outside the window of the oldest violin dealer in the country and is attacked.
+On his way home, Julian hesitates outside a shop window and is attacked.
 He becomes obsessed with the belief that his female attacker may have called him Jewish.
 This sets off a chain of events where the characters being to analyse their own Jewish identities but also how others interpret them, too.

 That’s good, Julian.
 Getting touchy is a good sign.
 You can’t be Jewish if you can’t do touchy.